9 public sector jobs for graduates

 Government social research officer

-By choosing the Civil Service's Government Social Research (GSR) profession, you'll get to work on research projects that help to support and inform decisions on government policy that affect individuals, groups and society as a whole.
+Joining the Civil Service's Government Social Research (GSR) profession you'll get to work on research projects that help to support and inform decisions on government policy that affect individuals, groups and society as a whole.

-Your role as a government social research officer will involve working closely with civil servants and other professionals to interpret the data and present the findings.
+Government social research officers work closely with civil servants and other professionals to interpret data and present findings.

 The GSR Fast Stream is an accelerated development scheme that takes on graduates with a social science background.
 For the degree to qualify (at either undergraduate or postgraduate level), at least a third (30%) of it needs to be focused on social research methods, in addition to other criteria.